ToasterFuel/Keyboard/README.md

 # Thoughts

 I'm actually surprised with how well this turned out.
 Sanding, painting, and spraying polyurethane is actually a pretty good finish for the keyboard.
-Sparkfun's Pro Micro is very easy to use
-My favorite part of the project was designing the numpad and how it should attach to the right side.
+Sparkfun's Pro Micro is very easy to use (Having the pin numbers printed on the board is a huge quality of life improvement) My favorite part of the project was designing the numpad and how it should attach to the right side.

 # Improvements